edinburgh-napier/set09121/labs/lab4/tileEngine_2.md

 };
 ```

+**Vector2ul will give you an error, this is something that doesn't exist yet, more on this later.**

-That's quite a lot to begin with. pay attention to the public functions first.
-This is where we declare what our Library can do.
-The protected variables are internal state that we need for some calculation later on.
+That's quite a lot to begin with.
+Let's pay attention to the public functions first: this is where we declare what our library can do.
+The protected variables are the internal state that we need for some calculations later on.
 The whole LevelSystem is a static class, everything is static so we can access everything within it from anywhere (Downside: we can't inherit from it).
 I've thrown in a handy \#define macro so we can access everything like \"ls::render()\".
-Vector2ul will give you an error, this is something that doesn't exist yet, more on this later.

-With our Levelsystem declared, let's get to defining it in LevelSystem.cpp
+With our Levelsystem declared, let's define it in levelSystem.cpp

 ```cpp
 //levelsystem.cpp